rambler-digital-solutions/widgetly/README.md

 ## Main goals

-- Reusable Widgets: Extract some business logic into a universal widget, which can then be easily reused across various applications.
+* Reusable Widgets: extract some business logic into a universal widget, which can then be easily reused across various applications.
 A single widget can be integrated into numerous applications without the need to change its code.
-- API: Create an external interface for interacting with the widget, that provides for developers methods to control the widget, receive data from it, and send data to the widget.
+* API: create an external interface for interacting with the widget, that provides for developers methods to control the widget, receive data from it, and send data to the widget.
-- Transport: Use built-in mechanism for sync data and methods between the application, widget, and iframe, without using `postMessage` directly.
+* Transport: use built-in mechanism for sync data and methods between the application, widget, and iframe, without using `postMessage` directly.
-- Framework agnostic: Use any libraries and frameworks to create widgets and applications that embed them, increasing flexibility and development speed.
+* Framework agnostic: use any libraries and frameworks to create widgets and applications that embed them, increasing flexibility and development speed.

 ## Install